WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 The callback passed as the reference receives [the event](https://developer.mozilla.org/en-US/docs/Web/API/Event) (`event`), and the returned value by this callback is ignored.

+### `wp-on-async`

+This directive is a more performant approach of `wp-on`.
+The action will be yielded to the main thread to not block it, allowing other interactions that otherwise would be waiting on the main thread to run sooner.
+Use this directive for any `wp-on` that doesn't need the `event` object (`event.preventDefault()`, `event.stopPropagation()`, etc.)

 ### `wp-on-window`

 This directive allows you to attach global window events like `resize`, `copy`, and `focus` and then execute a defined callback when those happen.